mblandr/madappgang/README.md

 The variables correspond to the object key values in the function initializeApp of the Firebase project (in the Firebase console Project Settings -> General-> SDK setup and configuration).

-The domain of the published site must be in the list of authorized Firebase domains (in the Firebase console Authentication -> Settings -z> Authorized domains console)
+The domain of the published site must be in the list of authorized Firebase domains (in the Firebase console Authentication -> Settings -> Authorized domains console)